fd008/terraform-provider-awsutils/docs/functions/sub_data.md

 # function: sub_data

-Given an JSON string, will parse and return the values of ssm and secret references if found
+Given an JSON string, this provider function will parse and return the values of ssm and secret references if found